aholachek/redux-usage-report/README.md

 // { a: [1], b: { c: { d: [undefined, undefined, 3] } } }
 ```

-By default it keeps the accessedProperties object as close as possible to the original state of the tracked object.
-If you'd like the accessedProperties to update as the tracked object is updated you can pass in an option:
+By default it keeps the `accessedProperties` object as close as possible to the original state of the `trackedObject`.
+If you'd like `accessedProperties` to update as `trackedObject` is updated you can pass in an option:

 ```
 const { trackedObject, accessedProperties } = trackObjectUse(obj, { keepOriginalValues : false})
 ```

-#### Generate Stub Data Example:
+### Generate Stub Data Example:

 First, record the minimum object required by the test:
 ```